VEuPathDB/vagrant-rpmbuild/README.md

 The `vboxfs` VirtualBox sharing is slower than NFS and can be a problem with very large source code compiles.
-For most software packaging though it is not noticeably worse than a native filesystem so its workable.
+For most software packaging though it is not noticeably worse than a native filesystem so it's workable.

 A bigger problem with `vboxfs` is that hard links are not allowed on the shared volume (https://www.virtualbox.org/ticket/818) and some software requires them.
-Therefore the `rpmbuild` directory on these VMs is constructed so the `BUILD` and `BUILDROOT` are on a virtual machine's native filesystem and the other subdirectories are on the shared volume for easy access by host editors and so files (especially spec files) survive a `vagrant destroy`.
+Therefore the `rpmbuild` directory on these VMs is constructed so the `BUILD` and `BUILDROOT` are on a virtual machine's native filesystem and the other subdirectories are on the shared volume for easy access by host editors and so files (especially RPM `.spec` files) survive a `vagrant destroy`.
 Soft symbolic links are used to complete the `rpmbuild` directory structure.

 In some cases, running `make install` on a vboxsf shared volume that is provided by a case-preserving, case-insensitive OS X host volume can